GlenKPeterson/Paguro/README.md

  - Lazy vs. Eager - lazy is preferred, but some operations (like reduce) are inherently eager.
 I think you can use flatMap instead of reduce if you want it lazy.

-Some collections, like Sets, are unordered and naturally partitioned, so that some processes (such as mapping one set to another) could be carried out in a highly concurrent manner.
+Some collections are naturally partitioned, so that some processes (such as mapping one set to another) could be carried out in a highly concurrent manner.
+If that is added some day, any concurrent operation will take a parameter for the max number of threads it should try to use.

-A Java 8 version of this project is working, but a few commits behind the Java 7 version.
-If someone wants that, let me know and I'll post it.

-This would be an even smaller project in Scala than in Java 8 so that may be in the works as well, if people would find it useful.

-A lot has been said about lightweight copies of immutable collections, but I wonder how far mutable builders could go toward not having to copy immutable collections?

 #Out of Scope

-###T reduceLeft(BiFunction<T, T, T> fun)
+###T reduceRight(BiFunction<T, T, T> fun)
-reduceLeft() is like foldLeft without the "u" parameter.
+reduceRight() is like foldRight without the "u" parameter.
-I implemented it, but deleted it because it seemed like a very special case of foldLeft that only operated on items of the same type as the original collection.
+I implemented it, but deleted it because it seemed like a very special case of foldRight that only operated on items of the same type as the original collection.
 I didn't think it improved readability or ease of use to have both methods.
-How hard is it to pass a 0 or 1 to foldLeft?
+How hard is it to pass a 0 or 1 to foldRight?
-It's easy enough to implement if there is a compelling use case where it's significantly better than foldLeft.
+It's easy enough to implement if there is a compelling use case where it's significantly better than foldRight.
 Otherwise, fewer methods means a simpler interface to learn.

 ###View<T> interpose(T item)